Tungsten Disulfide (WS2) Low Friction & Mold Release Coating

 - Sharp objects can remove the coating and in harsh dusty environments the life of the coating is decreased.

-- Is it possible to coat non-metallic surfaces such as plastic, rubber, ceramic, etc with Tungsten Disulfide (WS2)?
+- Is it possible to coat non-metallic surfaces such as carbon fiber, plastic, rubber, ceramic, etc with Tungsten Disulfide (WS2)?

-- Tungsten Disulfide (WS2) is best applied on metal surfaces but can be applied to rubber as well as polyimide plastic retainers which had good success when coated as part of an assembled bearing.
-Plastic, glass, and ceramics are not good candites for the coating.
+- It is best applied on metal surfaces such as steel, aluminum, titanium, or magnesium but can be applied to carbon fiber, rubber as well as polyimide plastic retainers which had good success when coated as part of an assembled bearing.
+Glass and ceramics are not good candites for the coating.

 - Can the thickness of Tungsten Disulfide (WS2) be maintained in mass production?

-- Uniform thickness of Tungsten Disulfide (WS2) can be maintained because the material will not stick to itself which leaves the coating thickness to be determined by the particle size (1 micron thick).
+- Uniform thickness of the coating can be maintained because the material will not stick to itself.

 - What surface roughness is required to achieve good adhesion with Tungsten Disulfide (WS2)?